anoixis/cookies/README.md

 ;
 ```

-To easily work with response cookies, use the `FigResponseCookies` facade.
+To easily work with response cookies, use the `ResponseCookies` facade.

 #### Get a Response Cookie